© Nick Relton

 Lasius flavus (featured), Lasius (flavus group).

-These ant are subterranean meaning that they mostly live underground.
-Their nest mounds are commonly seen on in lawns and pastures.
+Yellow meadow ants are subterranean meaning that they mostly live in the safety and darkness underground.
+Their nest mounds are commonly seen on in lawns and pastures where they might be as large as a basketball they are typically covered in grass/vegetation.

 Anything sweet.
 Seeds.
 Small insects that crawl into their nest.
-Occasionally farm under-ground coccids and aphids.
+They occasionally farm under-ground coccids and aphids.

 8mm, dark orange, mostly monogyn (one queen per colony).

 2-5mm, orange, some have dark brown under gasters.
-Although they don’t have major worker castes, there are some larger workers than others.
+Although yellow meadow ants don’t have major worker castes, there are some slightly larger workers than others; these could be referred to as median workers.